learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Action Item

-1. Open the [Google Chrome download webpage][] (https://www.google.com/chrome)
+1. Open the [Google Chrome download webpage][] (https://www.google.com/chrome).
-2. Click "Download Chrome" and "Accept and Install"
+2. Click "Download Chrome".
-3. Wait for the "googlechrome.dmg" file to download and find it in the "Finder" application
+3. Wait for the "googlechrome.dmg" file to download and find it in the "Finder" application.
-4. Open the "googlechrome.dmg" file and install Google Chrome
+4. Open the "googlechrome.dmg" file to install Google Chrome.
-5. Drag the "Google Chrome" application to your "Applications" folder
+5. Drag the "Google Chrome" application to your "Applications" folder.

 [google chrome download webpage]: https://www.google.com/chrome

 ### Check Your Work

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YS_qinEgacI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5-zPblgKz9M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you can open the "Google Chrome" application using "Spotlight Search", continue below.

 ## Install Visual Studio Code (VS Code)

-Visual Studio Code (VS Code) is the tool that you'll use to edit your Ruby and JavaScript files.
+Visual Studio Code (VS Code) is the tool that you'll use to edit your JavaScript and Python files.
 It is a text editor that provides some beneficial extensions for developers.
 One such tool is an integrated terminal!
 This means that you can edit your code and use your terminal in the same window.
 Follow the steps below to get both set up.